gawati/gawati-docs/docs/source/development/dev-env.rst

 Where `<path_to_exist>` is the path to the eXist-db installation, and `<exist_admin_password>` is the eXist-db admin password.
 If you installed eXist on a different port change that in the `-ouri` setting.

-On Windows do the following; Start the eXist-db Client.
+On Windows do the following; Start the eXist-db Client(`<path_to_exist>/bin/client.bat`).
 In the command window of the eXist-db client run the following commands:

 .. code-block:: none
     :linenos: